akbarzadehms/TCGS-Vars-Adjusting/README.md

 Dear TCGS users;

-Please odownload and open "Main.Program.R" file and follow steps:
+Please odownload and open "Main.R" file and follow steps:

 1- Save your data into "setwd" directory without header.
 Also, you should know the column number of your variables.
 For example, as seen bellow, #col1 is the "PID" or #col5 is the "gender".